weichslgartner/cifuzz/docs/How-To-Write-A-Fuzz-Test.md

 ### Regression Test / Replayer

-When creating a new fuzz test we recommend to use the regression test mode (see [README](../README.md)) to maintain a fast and responsive development cycle.
+When creating a new fuzz test we recommend to use the regression test mode (see [README](../README.md#regression-testing)) to maintain a fast and responsive development cycle.
 When you run the CMake target from your IDE, the fuzz test is executed in regression test mode.
 ![fuzz test in CMake](/docs/assets/cmake_clion.gif)

-You can also run the regression test by building and running the CMake target manually:
+You can also run the regression test through the replayer binary by building and running the CMake target manually:

 #### CMake
 ``` bash